PhD Program

 Questions will be written by members of the PhD committee or others invited by the program director.
 At each exam offering, the program director will solicit questions from committee members or others they designate and prepare the exam.
 Three faculty members will submit questions for each of the three areas.

-The same three faculty members who submit questions for any content area or areas will grade the responses from the same area or areas. or each response they grade, graders will submit a grade of “pass,” “fail,” or “pass with distinction.”
+The same three faculty members who submit questions for any content area or areas will grade the responses from the same area or areas or each response they grade, graders will submit a grade of “pass,” “fail,” “pass with distinction,” or "Permission to Retake."
 Exam takers’ identities will not be disclosed to graders nor will graders’ identities be disclosed to exam takers.
 A student must receive a grade of at least “pass” from a majority of graders to pass each content area.
-If a student fails in any content area or areas, he or she will have one re-take opportunity.
+If a student fails in any content area or areas, he or she will have one re-take opportunity following a grade of "fail".

 Standards.
 In responding to examination questions, PhD students are expected to demonstrate a strong grasp of issues salient to the questions.
 Normally, this will involve demonstration of knowledge of theory, research findings, and relevant research methods.
 Answers should show that the student knows the literature well and should reflect the student’s ability to critically summarize the important issues and conclusions in the literature.
 Further, the student should show evidence of the ability to integrate knowledge and to apply concepts.

 Answers should be well written.
 Writing quality can obscure intended meaning.
 The clarity, specificity, relevance, integration, and application of knowledge demonstrated in the student’s response are more important than the length of the response.
 The student must demonstrate the ability to apply relevant material to challenging questions with clearly-reasoned, well-informed responses that bear specifically on the point of the question.
 All sub-sections of each question should be specifically addressed.
-The student should exhibit mastery in each area: policy, practice, and research.
+The student should exhibit mastery in each area: policy analysis/research, theory-informed research on practice, and research methods.
 Mastery” means, among other things, that the student has command over essential information and can use it to resolve issues and solve professional problems.
 Because the Comprehensive Examination is an important part of the educational experience, a high standard of performance is expected.
 It is understood that Comprehensive Examination question answers are, in a sense, first drafts, but nonetheless, strong written communication skills should be demonstrated.

 Re-Examination.
-If a student fails one or more sections of the examination, those sections may be re-taken once.
+If a student fails one or more sections of the examination, those sections may be re-taken once in accordance with Graduate School policy.
 Faculty members selected by the PhD Program Director will write a new set of questions for each section to be re-examined.
 Any re-takes should take place at the next exam offering (at the end of the next fall or spring semester).
 Results of the second examination will be final.
 A second failure of any section of the Comprehensive Examination will result in dismissal from the PhD Program and the Graduate School will be notified of this decision.

 Students who fail one or more parts of the Comprehensive Examination twice may submit a written petition to the PhD Program Director if they believe an exception should be made because of extenuating circumstances.
 PhD Program Committee members and the PhD Program Director will review the request and decide whether an exception is in order, in consultation with the Associate Dean for Academic Programs.